-For SN initiated CPC, the MN sends the SCG Failure Information Report message to source SN, and source SN performs root cause analysis.
-If the suitable PSCell is one of the candidate PSCells provided by the source SN, but not one of the candidate PSCells selected by the candidate or target SN, the source SN indicates to MN that the root cause of the SCG failure may have occurred in the other nodes.
+For SN initiated CPC or initial/following S-CPC initiated by SN, the MN sends the SCG Failure Information Report message to SN initiating the CPC or S-CPAC procedure, and SN initiating the CPC or S-CPAC procedure performs root cause analysis.
+If the suitable PSCell is one of the candidate PSCells provided by the SN initiating the CPC or S-CPAC procedure, but not one of the candidate PSCells selected by the candidate or target SN, the SN initiating the CPC or S-CPAC procedure indicates to MN that the root cause of the SCG failure may have occurred in the other nodes.
 MN then sends the SCG Failure Information Report message to the candidate or target SN.
-Otherwise, the source SN performs the final MRO related optimisation.
+Otherwise, the SN initiating the CPC or S-CPAC procedure performs the final MRO related optimisation in case of SN initiated CPC or initial/following S-CPC initiated by SN, or SN initiating the S-CPAC procedure indicates the MN to send the SCG FAILURE INFORMATION REPORT message to source SN of following S-CPC for final MRO related optimisation in case of following S-CPC initiated by SN.